 Ms. Ensler is also the author of the nonfiction book I Am an Emotional Creature: The Secret Life of Girls around the World, which was a New York Times bestseller, as well as the political memoir Insecure at Last.
 Ms. Ensler co-edited A Memory, a Monologue, a Rant, and a Prayer, an anthology of writings about violence against women.
-Her latest book, In the Body of the World (Spring 2013, Metropolitan Books) is a brave and beautiful examination of an illness, unlike anything ever written about cancer.
+Her most recent book, In the Body of the World (Spring 2013, Metropolitan Books) is a brave and beautiful examination of an illness, unlike anything ever written about cancer.

 Ms. Ensler’s film credits include an HBO film version of The Vagina Monologues (2002).
 She also produced the film What I Want My Words to Do to You, a documentary about the writing group she led at the Bedford Hills Correctional Facility for Women.
 The film premiered and won the Freedom of Expression Award at Sundance Film Festival and premiered nationally on PBS’s “P.O.V.” in December 2003.
-She recently co-directed the documentary short One Billion Rising which premiered in the 2014 Sundance Film Festival.
+She also co-directed the documentary short One Billion Rising which premiered in the 2014 Sundance Film Festival.

 Ms. Ensler has written numerous articles for the Guardian, Time Magazine, Washington Post and the International Herald Tribune.
 Her awards include the Isabelle Stevenson Tony Award, a Guggenheim Fellowship in Playwriting, and an Obie, in addition to many honorary degrees.
 She was named one of US News & World Report’s ”Best Leaders” in association with the Center for Public Leadership (CPL) at Harvard Kennedy School and one of “125 Women Who Changed Our World” by Good Housekeeping Magazine (2010).
 In 2011 she was named one of Newsweek’s “150 Women Who Changed the World” and The Guardian’s “100 Most Influential Women.”
 She is also a 2017 Athena Award Winner.